South mantis history.

 Within a short time Lam was once again seeking refuge as England came under attack by the Germans.
 Lam Sang again boarded a ship bound to America.
 The ship Lam Sang was on was bombed at sea but fortunately he was rescued by the United States Navy.
 Lam Wing Fai finally made his way to Chinatown, New York City, United States of America, 1942.

 When speaking of Lam Sang, there are many stories of his uncanny and mysterious abilities such as light skill as well as the explosive shock power.
-It was also common knowledge that Lam Sang was not known as an easy teacher to gain acceptance from – in-fact he refused to teach non-Chinese with little exception, perhaps one.
+It was also common knowledge that Lam Sang was not known as an easy teacher to gain acceptance from – in-fact he refused to teach non-Chinese with perhaps only one exception.

 It was known that Lam Wing Fei even turned down many requests for private instruction from Bruce Lee, who in 1963 came to New York to find him.
 It would be Lam Sangs student, Gin Foon Mark, who spent some time teaching Bruce Lee, although Bruce did not at the time realize he was just a student of the master until after the lessons concluded.

-Despite being demanding, Lam Sang taught the complete art to a few small groups or generations through out his teaching career and inspired many more through them.
-The seeds are sown in the USA.
+Despite being demanding, Lam Sang taught the art to a few small groups or generations through out his teaching career and inspired many more through them.
+The seeds are sown in the USA thanks to men like Mr. Sun, Wong Bak Lim, Ho Dun.

 Gin Foon Mark (Gin Fun Maak) was born in 1927 in Toisan.
 When he was a young boy he was entered into temple for classical studies.
 As a youth he learned Mok Gar Kuen and Bak Hok Kyun and various other Shaolin skills.
 He trained classically is calligraphy and brush painting as well as cooking.